 Contributions - Donations are primarily obtained from corporations, individuals and foundations.
 Organizations and individuals may choose to designate all or part of their contributions to specific programs.
 In addition, contributions are received from federal, state and local government grants.
-Contributions are recorded as unrestricted, temporarily restricted or permanently restricted support depending on the existence and nature of any donor restrictions.
-All contributions are considered to be available for unrestricted use unless specifically restricted by the donor.
+Contributions are recorded as without donor restrictions or with donor restrictions depending on the existence and nature of any donor restrictions.
+All contributions are considered to be available for use unless specifically restricted by the donor.

-Amounts that are restricted for future periods or restricted for specific purposes are reported as temporarily restricted or permanently restricted support.
-When a donor-stipulated time restriction ends or a purpose restriction is accomplished, the restricted net assets are reclassified to unrestricted net assets and reported as net assets released from restrictions.
+Amounts that are restricted for future periods or restricted for specific purposes are reported as contributions with donor restrictions.
+When a donor-stipulated time restriction ends or a purpose restriction is accomplished, the net assets with donor restrictions are reclassified to net assets without donor restrictions and reported as net assets released from restrictions.

-The temporary restrictions on assets as of June 30, 2018 and 2017, relate to the collections and pledges which are designated for allocation during future years, including Cornerstone Partners contributions, and other contributions which, at the direction of the donor, are to be used in specific programs and have not been expended at year end.

-The permanent restrictions on assets as of June 30, 2018 and 2017, relate to UWSL's beneficial interests in charitable trusts and endowments.
+The restrictions on assets as of June 30, 2019 and 2018, relate to the collections and pledges which are designated for allocation during future years, including Cornerstone Partners contributions, and other contributions which, at the direction of the donor, are to be used in specific programs and have not been expended at year end.
+Additionally, perpetual donor restrictions on assets relate to UWSL's beneficial interests in charitable trusts and endowments.

-Cornerstone Partners contributions - Contributions for UWSL's Cornerstone Partners program consist of agreements with various corporations and foundations that specifically designate their contributions to be utilized for supporting service expenses of UWSL so that the maximum amount of each individual contribution received can go toward supporting programs and initiatives that benefit the community.
+Cornerstone Partners contributions - Contributions for UWSL's Cornerstone Partners program, which is included in community fund and individuals donations in the accompanying statement of activities and change in net assets, consist of agreements with various corporations and foundations that specifically designate their contributions to be utilized for supporting service expenses of UWSL so that the maximum amount of each individual contribution received can go toward supporting programs and initiatives that benefit the community.
 The Cornerstone Partners' support also allows UWSL to direct individual designations received to any qualified nonprofit organization, other local United Ways and UWSL initiatives.
-Additionally, unrestricted revenue from other sources, including administrative fees on non-Cornerstone Partners' corporate gifts, sponsorships, investment revenue and other miscellaneous revenues are utilized for supporting service expenses.
+Additionally, revenue without donor restrictions from other sources, including administrative fees on non-Cornerstone Partners' corporate gifts, sponsorships, investment revenue and other miscellaneous revenues are utilized for supporting service expenses.
+Cornerstone partners contributions totaled \$1,103,428 and \$1,271,078 for the years ended June 30, 2019 and 2018, respectively.